×

-Is It Possible To Remove Your Name From A Mortgage?
+Is It Possible To Remove Your Name From A Mortgage in Connecticut?

 When two or more people buy a home together, they will all be named as owners on the deed.
 If they borrow money to buy the home, they will all sign the mortgage.
 A mortgage gives the bank an interest in the home as collateral for the loan.
 The mortgage alone does not create a debt.
+In 2023, there were nearly 28,000 filed mortgage complaints.
 Although all of the people who are named on the deed must sign the mortgage, they do not all have to sign the note.

 The note is the document that states the terms of the loan.
 The note is the promise to pay the money back.
 It is possible to be one of the home buyers named on the deed, but not be one of the borrowers listed on the note.
 The note is the document that determines if the mortgage will be reported on a homeowner’s credit report.